tarantool/doc/doc/book/admin/upgrades/upgrade_standalone.rst

     See the installation instructions at Tarantool `download page <http://tarantool.org/download.html>`_ and in the :ref:`tt install reference <tt-install>`.

+    Check that the target Tarantool version is installed by running ``tarantool -v``.

+#.
+Start your application on the target version.

 #.
 Run :ref:`box.schema.upgrade() <box_schema-upgrade>`.
     This will update the Tarantool system spaces to match the currently installed version of Tarantool.